The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 On the surface, they’re convenient, scalable, and cost-effective.

-But behind that convenience lie serious, often unspoken risks.
+But behind that convenience lie serious, often unspoken security risks.

 For enterprises handling sensitive data, relying on public APIs could expose them to privacy violations, vendor lock-in, unpredictable costs, and compliance failures.
 As the need for AI intensifies, so does the need to control it.